yzhang-gh/vscode-markdown/README.md

 #### Q: Error "command 'markdown.extension.onXXXKey' not found"

-In most cases, it is because VSCode needs a few seconds to load this extension when you open a Markdown file *for the first time*.
+- In most cases, it is because VS Code **needs a few seconds to load** this extension when you open a Markdown file *for the first time*.
 (You will see a message "Activating Extensions..." on the status bar.)

-If you still see this "command not found" error after waiting for a long time, please try to restart VSCode (or reinstall this extension<sup>1</sup> if needed).
-Otherwise feel free to open a new issue on GitHub.
+- If you still see this "command not found" error after waiting for a long time, please try to **restart** VS Code (or **reinstall** this extension<sup>1</sup> if needed).
+- If it doesn't help, feel free to open a new issue on [GitHub](https://github.com/yzhang-gh/vscode-markdown/issues).
+It would be better if you can go to VS Code's menubar **Help** > **Toggle Developer Tools** and report any suspicious error information to us.
+- (As a last resort, you may choose to delete `onXXXKey` keys through [VS Code's Keyboard Shortcuts editor](https://code.visualstudio.com/docs/getstarted/keybindings) if you do not need the [list editing feature](https://github.com/yzhang-gh/vscode-markdown#list-editing) at all.)

-<sup>1. uninstall this extension, <b>restart VSCode (important!)</b> and then reinstall</sup>
+<sup>1. uninstall this extension, <b>restart VS Code (important!)</b> and then reinstall</sup>

 #### Q: Which Markdown syntax is supported?